 Free advice and information to you if you are a homeowner about selling, letting or renovating your property

 Signposting to registered social landlords who may be interested in buying your empty property

-- Empty Homes Assistance of up to £7,500 if the property qualifies for essential works as deemed appropriate by the Council to enable the property to be habitable
+An empty homes assistance of up to £15,000 if the property qualifies for essential works as deemed appropriate by the council

-- Selling a long term empty property will provide benefits for all concerned.
-The owner will benefit from a lump sum of cash as well as reduced expenses; it will provide a housing opportunity for a family in need and give the community peace of mind.
+Selling a long-term empty property will provide benefits for all concerned.
+The owner will benefit from a cash lump sum and reduced expenses.
+It will provide a housing opportunity for a family in need and give the community peace of mind.

 This could include:

 - Dangerous and dilapidated buildings and drainage – Building Act 1984